hchang604/wedding-guest-list-sorter/README.md

 ## Results

-The following output is a text file callted `results.txt` located in the `result` directory.
+The following output is a text file callted `results.txt` located in the `./result` directory.
 Inside the text file is an array of names sorted alphabetically with table numbers appended to the very end.

 ![image](https://github.com/alianza-dev/cm-cross-platform/assets/82110542/1490de32-0022-4063-ae17-5c6610ec9eb0)